-Critical reading of a few major American authors from the Colonial to Civil War periods, and study of the corresponding literary and intellectual movements.
-Emphasizes Emerson, Thoreau, Hawthorne, and Melville.
-(Writing Intensive.)
-(Spring/Odd Years)
+This course focuses on the critical reading of a few major American authors from the Colonial to Civil War periods, and study of the corresponding literary and intellectual movements.
+It emphasizes Emerson, Thoreau, Hawthorne, and Melville.
+(Writing Intensive) (Spring/Odd Years)